pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Think about where in your Alien’s code you need to make sure each Alien is visible, and add code to do this.
+Think about where in your `Alien` sprite’s code you should make sure each alien is visible, and add code to do this.

 {{< learner-task-help >}}